The South Shore Surf Guide Series: Kaisers

 Where exactly is Kaisers surf spot located?

 Kaisers sits at the border between Ala Moana and Waikiki, directly in front of the 31-story Rainbow Tower with its world-famous tile mosaic mural.
-It's separated from Ala Moana Bowls by a couple of less-impressive waves called Rock Piles and In-Betweens.
+Kaisers is separated from Ala Moana Bowls by a couple of less-impressive waves called Rock Piles and In-Betweens.

 Is Kaisers good for beginners?

-Not really.
-The shallow, urchin-infested reef keeps most beginners and tourists away, which is part of why Kaisers maintains its local character.
-It's best suited for intermediate-to-advanced surfers who are comfortable on a reef break.
+Kaisers is not a beginner wave.
+The shallow, urchin-infested reef keeps most beginners and tourists away from Kaisers, which is part of why Kaisers maintains its local character.
+Kaisers is best suited for intermediate-to-advanced surfers who are comfortable on a reef break.

 What kind of boards work best at Kaisers?

-Kaisers is best surfed on a normal shortboard, though there are a lot of uncles who will paddle out on high-performance longboards.
-The wave's semi-hollow character and shallow reef reward boards with some drive and response.
+Kaisers is best surfed on a normal shortboard, though there are a lot of uncles who paddle out on high-performance longboards like the Harley Ingleby HIHP Speed.
+Kaisers' semi-hollow character and shallow reef reward boards with some drive and response.

 What swell and wind conditions are best at Kaisers?

-Like most waves in the Ala Moana/Waikiki zone, Kaisers likes south or southwest swell with northeast trade winds — north and east-northeast work too, while northwest and straight east become a bit problematic.
+Like most waves in the Ala Moana and Waikiki zone, Kaisers likes south or southwest swell with northeast trade winds.
+North and east-northeast work too, while northwest and straight east become a bit problematic at Kaisers.
 Early morning glass-offs are another reliable window.

 How does tide affect Kaisers?

-The reef is a bit more forgiving at high tide, which helps cover up the shallow sections that define the break.
-That said, experienced surfers paddle out at any tide — they just know what they're getting into.
+Kaisers' reef is a bit more forgiving at high tide, which helps cover up the shallow sections.
+Experienced surfers paddle out at Kaisers at any tide — they just know what they're getting into.

 Is Kaisers crowded?

-Kaisers is home to a tight-knit crew of local surfers who are loyal to the spot — and who would prefer it not get as crowded as its famous neighbor, Bowls.
-The shallow, urchin-infested reef naturally filters out the casual crowd, keeping the lineup more manageable than you'd expect this close to Waikiki.
+Kaisers is home to a tight-knit crew of local surfers who are loyal to Kaisers — and who would prefer it not get as crowded as neighboring Bowls.
+The shallow, urchin-infested reef naturally filters out the casual crowd, keeping Kaisers more manageable than you'd expect this close to Waikiki.